squizzdotcom/squizz-platform-api-php-library/README.md

 		//send the taxcode document to the API to be imported against the organisation logged into the API
 		$endpointResponseESD = APIv1EndpointOrgImportESDocument::call($apiOrgSession, $timeoutMilliseconds, APIv1EndpointOrgImportESDocument::IMPORT_TYPE_ID_TAXCODES, $taxcodeESD);

-		//check the result of procuring the purchase orders if($endpointResponseESD->result == APIv1EndpointResponse::ENDPOINT_RESULT_SUCCESS){
+		//check the result of importing the organisation data if($endpointResponseESD->result == APIv1EndpointResponse::ENDPOINT_RESULT_SUCCESS){
 			$result = "SUCCESS";
 			$resultMessage = "Organisation data successfully imported into the platform.";